-- 1.8 Readmission Policy - 1.8.1 A student may be readmitted to a specific Health Science program one time only with the following exception: a student has a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission. - 1.8.2 A student requesting readmission should complete an application and submit the Action Plan for Success in the Application Packet to the specific program director. - 1.8.3 A student requesting readmission to a Health Science program will be reviewed by a program specific committee of the Health Science Division.
+- 1.9.1 A student may be readmitted to a specific Health Science program one time only with the following exception: a student has a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission. - 1.9.2 A student requesting readmission should complete an application and submit the Action Plan for Success in the Application Packet to the specific program director. - 1.9.3 A student requesting readmission to a Health Science program will be reviewed by a program specific committee of the Health Science Division.
 Consideration will be given on an individual basis but does not guarantee readmission.
-Students must meet deadline for application to the programs. - 1.8.4 To resume placement in Health Sciences Associate Degree/Technical Certificate program, currency of knowledge and skill must be demonstrated by achieving a grade of 80% on a comprehensive course specific exam and passing skills performance requirements, as applicable.
+Students must meet the deadline for application to the programs. - 1.9.4 To resume placement in Health Sciences Associate Degree/Technical Certificate program, currency of knowledge and skill must be demonstrated by achieving a grade of 80% on a comprehensive course specific exam and passing skills performance requirements, as applicable.
 For the Paramedic Associate Degree/Technical Certificate, Polysomnography Associate Degree/Technical Certificate, or Respiratory Care Technology Programs, previous students who have been out of the programs for two years or more must start at the beginning of the program of study with any Health Science Courses.
-This does not include the Associate Degree Nursing Program. - 1.8.5 Returning associate degree nursing students must achieve a Level 2 or higher on course specific ATI proctored exams to resume placement.
+This does not include the Associate Degree Nursing Program. - 1.9.5 Returning associate degree nursing students must achieve a Level 2 or higher on course specific ATI proctored exams to resume placement.
 If unsuccessful in meeting this requirement, the student must retake the course(s).
 Students applying for the fall semester must meet the March deadline.
 Students applying in the spring semester must reapply by June deadline.
-LPN to ADN students that have been out for a year or more must start at the beginning of the program of study (Transitional class in the summer). - 1.8.6 After a student has been out of the Associate Degree Nursing Program for five (5) years, a student maybe considered for readmission one time only.
+The TEAS test and Transition course are waved for students returning within a year.
+LPN to ADN students that have been out for more than a year must start at the beginning of the program of study (Transitional class in the summer). - 1.9.6 After a student has been out of the Associate Degree Nursing Program for three (3) years, a student maybe considered for readmission one time only. - 1.9.7 A student readmitted to the Practical Nursing program or a short-term certificate program must begin at the start of the program.

-- 1.8.7 A student readmitted to the Practical Nursing program or a short-term certificate program must begin at the start of the program. - 1.8.8 A student who disagrees with the decision of the program specific committee of the Health Science Division may appeal in writing to the Dean of Health Sciences.
+1.9.8 A student who disagrees with the decision of the program specific committee of the Health Science Division may appeal in writing to the Dean of Health Sciences.

-1.9 Transfer Policy
+2.0 Transfer Policy

-- 1.9.1 Application must be made to a specific program.
-Requests to transfer credits from other educational institutions to Health Science associate degree programs are evaluated and decided on by the Program Director and the Coahoma Community College Director of Admissions/Registrar as follows: - Individual program guidelines and accreditation requirements - Ability to meet Coahoma Community College graduation requirements - Evaluation of credits earned to determine equity of required courses - Evaluation of grades, references, and space available - 1.9.2 Vocational and certificate program credit is not transferable to Coahoma Community College programs.
+- 2.0.1 Application must be made to a specific program.
+Requests to transfer credits from other educational institutions to Health Science associate degree programs are evaluated and decided on by the Program Director and the Coahoma Community College Director of Admissions/Registrar as follows: - Individual program guidelines and accreditation requirements - Ability to meet Coahoma Community College graduation requirements - Evaluation of credits earned to determine equity of required courses - Evaluation of grades, references, and space available - 2.0.2 Vocational and certificate program credit is not transferable to Coahoma Community College programs.